iPlantCollaborativeOpenSource/Advanced_iPlant/06-ho-make-app.rst

 Publishing the application
 --------------------------

-You need access to the Agave CLI for this part, so switch to the window running **agave-cli** and ``cd /home/iPlant/Advanced_iPlant/apps``.
+You need access to the Agave CLI for this part, so **switch to the Terminal running agave-cli** and ``cd /home/iPlant/Advanced_iPlant/apps``.
 Notice that you're actually one directory level up from ``wordfrequency-0.1.0``.
 The sequence of events is as follows:

 - Set a couple environment variables to make scripting easier
 - Create ``my-app.json``, a copy of `app.json`` tailored to your iPlant username and AWS-based execution system